Skip to main content

 #

-• Doesn’t run late night (last train ~11:30 PM)
+• Doesn’t run late night — last train is around 11:30 PM

-• Crowded during rush hour
+• Can get crowded during rush hour (roughly 5-7 PM)

 💰

-Money tip: Buy the €16 return ticket — it’s valid for 7 days and saves €2 vs. two singles.
-Even if your plans change, it’s worth it.
+Money tip: Always buy the €16 return ticket — it’s valid for 7 days and saves you €2 compared to two singles.
+Even if your plans change or you end up taking a taxi to the airport, it’s only €2 you’re out.

 Option 2: Airport Bus (Cheapest)